preeves-splunk/pla1750b/module_0/Module 0 Introduction.md

 - All of our screenshots throughout the lab are taken in the "Light" theme so it's easier to read, but your environment may use a "Dark" theme as that is the new system default.
 - The red boxed sections in the screenshots indicate where you need to interact with the browser window or terminal session by clicking or typing something.
 - The green boxed sections in the screenshots indicate something you should read, view, or note.
+- Both the Splunk Cloud and Splunk Enterprise hosts are configured to use the light theme so that what you see in the screenshots matches what you see on your screen.
+However if you'd like to switch your interface to use the dark theme you're welcome to do so.

 ## Task 1: Explore Splunk Cloud Environment